nesfit/bonnet-ics-library/imadics/source/IcsMonitor/Readme.md

 ### Test-Flows Command

-The created profile is used to test the network communication and find possible violations from the expected traffic patterns as recognized and encoded in the profile.
+The created profile tests the network communication and finds possible violations from the expected traffic patterns as recognized and encoded in the profile.

 ```
 Usage: IcsMonitor Test-Flows [options]